Women’s Health Expert, Amy Myers, M.D. On Warding Off Sickness

 Diet is huge.
 Eating a really healthy, organic diet helps—with lean, grass-fed animal protein, vegetables, fruits, and healthy fats.

 I recommend supporting your body’s production of glutathione—the number one detoxifying molecule, or master antioxidant, in our body.
-Our body naturally generates this protein molecule, which helps us metabolize and get rid of toxins like alcohol and heavy metals.
-Glutathione serves many other functions in the body, and even helps to maintain balanced hormones.
-It’s also thought to be able to help support the immune system in its role to ward off colds and viruses.
+Our body naturally generates this molecule, which helps us metabolize and get rid of toxins.
+Glutatione is also thought to help support the immune system.

-A high quality probiotic is beneficial—60 to 80 percent of your immune system is in your gut, so you want to make sure it’s working well.
+A high quality probiotic is beneficial—a large percentage of your immune system is in your gut, so you want to make sure it’s working well.

 I typically add collagen to my smoothies on a daily basis, or L-glutamine, as a preventative measure to help keep my gut healthy.
 Some of my patients also take an Immune Booster Powder, made of bovine colostrol whey peptides, that contains 40 percent IgG immunoglobulins to support immune function.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.